Maimai (video game series): Overview

-Like other touch-based rhythm games, such as Chunithm and Wacca, many players wear gloves during gameplay in order to dampen the impact of hitting buttons and allow for easier sliding on the screen's surface, as well as to minimize injuries caused by friction, especially at higher playing intensities.
+Like other touch-based arcade rhythm games, such as Chunithm and Wacca, many players wear gloves during gameplay in order to dampen the impact of hitting buttons and allow for easier sliding on the screen's surface, as well as to minimize injuries caused by friction, especially while playing at higher difficulties.

-With MURASAKi PLUS, it is possible to play online against other players.
+With the Murasaki Plus update (Murasaki cabs shown), players can play songs with other players on a second local cab in real time.

 Songs

 The game's song library is regularly updated.
 Each song has a unique background image or music video.
 Currently, songs in Maimai are sorted into categories based on where they originated from, with the main categories being: